Top 17 Software Developers in Turkey

 As founder and lead developer of the popular PrimeFaces UI library for JavaServer Faces, Çağatay put Turkey on the open-source map in enterprise Java.

-He didn’t stop there – he went on to create the PrimeNG, PrimeReact, and PrimeVue libraries, making rich UI components available across platforms.
-A recognized Java Champion, he has been a key figure in the Java community, serving on the JSF 2.x expert group and speaking internationally.
-Based in Ankara as CEO of PrimeTek, Çivici shows how a Turkish developer can lead a global open-source project used by thousands of developers worldwide.
+He went on to create the PrimeNG, PrimeReact, and PrimeVue libraries, making rich UI components available across platforms.
+A recognized Java Champion, he has served on the JSF 2.x expert group and speaks internationally.

 - YouTube: Cagatay Civici

-- GitHub: Cagatay Civici
+- Github: Cagatay Civici

 Fatih Arslan